FuzzyNoodle/Fuzzy-Spooder/README.md

 <summary>Browser File Manager</summary>

 After configuring wifi, the spooder file system can be accessed using a web browser.
 Type for example, http://spooderA1.local/edit in the URL of your browser.
+If the device name cannot be found, try http://spooderA1/edit or http://192.168.xx.xx/edit instead, where the device's ip address can be found on the Spooder INFO page.
 This function is directly imported from the excellent [FSBrowser example](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WebServer/examples/FSBrowser) by Hristo Gochkov.

 Files can be uploaded, downloaded, or edited (for example, config.json) directly from the web browser.